GiselleNessi/coffee-guide-dublin/README.md

 Contact (wireframe)

+### Surface

+A palette of three high contrast colours was chosen to create a fun but minimal feel.

+## Features

-# Features
+### Existing Features

-This site uses scrollSpy feature in Bootstrap for the navbar menu.
+The navbar uses scrollSpy feature in Bootstrap together with .nav-pills so the user always knows which section of the page they’re at.
+The site uses the collapse feature from Bootstrap to show and hide the contact form and cafe details for a more minimal user experience.

-## Features Left to Implement
+### Features Left to Implement

-In the future I would like to implement a feature to show reviews and ratings of each cafe from people.
+In the future, I would like to add the Google Maps JavaScript API feature to the site, which lets you customise Maps with your own custom content and imagery.

-(add another feature)

-Libraries: jQuery, Popper.js, Bootstrap JS
+I also plan to add new cafes and locations throughout Ireland, pending user feedback and new cafe openings.

-# Technologies Used
+## Technologies Used

-HTML5
+1. HTML5
-CSS3
+2. CSS3
-Bootstrap (4.1.3)
+3. Bootstrap (4.1.3)
+4. JavaScript: Bootstrap uses JavaScript to function; it requires the jQuery and Popper.js libraries
+5. Fontawesome.js

-# Testing
+## Testing
+The website was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 7, X: Chrome and Safari, iPad 10.2”: Chrome and Safari).

+### Home
+Every section is highlighted in the navbar as you scroll down the home page.
+Similarly, by clicking on the links directly from the navbar, the scrollSpy effect will work to bring you to each section.

+### Cafes
+When you click “View List” from any location in the Cafe section, a new tab opens with the list of cafes grouped by location.
+Clicking on “More info” under any cafe name shows the cafes details.
+When open, clicking the button again will collapse the details.
+Clicking on the Google Maps link from desktop opens a new tab with the Maps location, while opening from mobile opens the link directly in the Google Maps app.

+### Contact Form
+Scrolling to the end of any page will present a “Get in touch” button which, when clicked, will expand the the contact form.
+Trying to submit the empty form will prompt an alert which advises you to fill out the form.
+The form will only be submitted if the required fields of contact info and “why” are filled out.
+Upon successful submission, the page will reload.

+## Deployment
+The hosting platform for the site is Github Pages, deployed directly from the master branch.
+You can run the website locally by cloning the repository or using this command in your terminal `git clone https://gisellenessi.github.io/coffee-guide-dublin/`.

-# Credits
+## Credits

-## Content
+### Content

-- The text was mainly copy from google form each business description and modified for a shorter version.
+The text was taken from each business’s Google description and modified by me for brevity.

-## Media
+### Media

-- The photos used in this site were obtained from https://unsplash.com/ and https://burst.shopify.com/coffee
+The photos used on this site were obtained from [Unplash](https://unsplash.com/) and [Burst](https://burst.shopify.com/coffee).

-## Acknowledgements
+### Acknowledgements

-- I received inspiration from https://theculturetrip.com/europe/ireland/articles/the-10-best-independent-cafes-in-dublin/
+I received inspiration for this project from [this Culture Trip article](https://theculturetrip.com/europe/ireland/articles/the-10-best-independent-cafes-in-dublin/).

+Navbar components were taken from [here](https://getbootstrap.com/docs/4.0/components/navs/); and modified by me, including by adding an extra feature from bootstrap scrollSpy here.

+The two fonts used throughout the site are taken from Google fonts - “Gelasio” for titles and “Libre Franklin” for the rest of the text.

+**This site is for educational use.**